 During his training, Dr. Tahrani has obtained a Master degree in Medical Sciences (MMedSci) from Keele University in 2008 and a PhD in Medicine from University of Birmingham in 2012.
 His PhD thesis focused on exploring the pathogenesis of diabetes-related vascular complications, with particular focus on the role of obstructive sleep apnoea, ethnicity, oxidative stress and endothelial dysfunction.
-Dr. Tahrani has published over 75 peer reviewed publications and in excess of 80 abstracts.
-He presented his work and was invited to speak in several national and international conferences including the American Diabetes Association (ADA), The Endocrinology Society, the European Association for the Study of Diabetes (EASD), SLEEP, NeuroDiab, the EASD eye complication (EASDec), Diabetes UK, the British Endocrine Society (BES) the British Sleep Society, and the British Science Festival amongst others.
+Dr. Tahrani has published over 80 peer reviewed publications and in excess of 90 abstracts.
+He presented his work and was invited to speak in several national and international conferences including the American Diabetes Association (ADA), The Endocrinology Society, the European Association for the Study of Diabetes (EASD), SLEEP, NeuroDiab, the EASD eye complication (EASDec), Diabetes UK, the British Endocrine Society (BES), the British Sleep Society, the SCOPE school and the British Science Festival amongst others.

-His research interests include the metabolic consequences and the impact of obstructive sleep apnoea and sleep disorders in patients with diabetes, the pathogenesis of diabetes-related microvascular complications, the pharmacology of type 2 diabetes, obesity management and ethnic differences in diabetes and its complications.
+His research interests include the metabolic consequences and the impact of obstructive sleep apnoea and sleep disorders in patients with diabetes, the pathogenesis of diabetes-related microvascular complications, the pharmacology of type 2 diabetes and obesity, obesity management and ethnic differences in diabetes and obesity.

 Dr. Tahrani has won several awards including the Society for Endocrinology Clinical Cases Award in 2009, The Sanofi Aventis Clinical Excellence Award in 2009, the EASD travel award in 2011, the American Academy of Sleep Medicine Sleep Disordered Breathing section investigator of the year award in 2013, a Clinician Scientist award from NIHR in 2013 and many local regional prizes.
 Dr. Tahrani was also nominated to the Nick Hales young investigator award by Diabetes UK in 2011.
 In addition, Dr. Tahrani has won a prestigious National Institute for Health Research (NIHR) research training fellowship that funded his PhD work and a NIHR Clinician Scientist award.